kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

    glooctl version
    ```

-4. Check that your Gloo Edge components are **OK**.
-If a problem is reported by `glooctl check`, Gloo Edge might not work properly or Envoy might not get the updated configuration.
+4. Check that your Gloo Gateway components are **OK**.
+If a problem is reported by `glooctl check`, Gloo Gateway might not work properly or Envoy might not get the updated configuration.
    ```bash
    glooctl check
    ```